 Table 7-6.
-Sound Levels (dBA) of Construction Equipment and Modeled Attenuation at Various Distances
+Sound Levels (dBA) of Construction Equipment and Modeled Attenuation at Various Distances dBA at 50 feet is a measured noise emissions.

-Noise Source Distance from Source 50 feet 100 feet 200 feet 500 feet 1,000 feet Dump Truck 76 dBA 70 dBA 64 dBA 56 dBA 50 dBA Compactor/ Roller 83 dBA 77 dBA 71 dBA 63 dBA 57 dBA Excavator 81 dBA 75 dBA 69 dBA 61 dBA 55 dBA dBA at 50 feet is a measured noise emissions.
 The other distances are modeled estimates.
+Source: USDOT, 2006

+Noise Source Distance from Source Noise Source 50 feet 100 feet 200 feet 500 feet 1,000 feet Dump Truck 76 dBA 70 dBA 64 dBA 56 dBA 50 dBA Compactor/ Roller 83 dBA 77 dBA 71 dBA 63 dBA 57 dBA Excavator 81 dBA 75 dBA 69 dBA 61 dBA 55 dBA dBA at 50 feet is a measured noise emissions.
+The other distances are modeled estimates

 Table 7-7 summarizes the sensitive noise receptors located in the LPV sub-basins that would be exposed to noise emissions associated with the proposed LPV action.
 These noise receptors are located along the proposed levee raises and were previously identified by USACE (2013).
 In addition, the Chalmette National Historical Park (Chalmette Unit of Jean Lafitte National Historical Park Historic District) is located adjacent to the proposed section of levee lifts and floodwall modifications and replacements outside the HSDRRS along the Mississippi River in St. Bernard Parish.
 Noise emissions would be expected throughout the construction period for each project feature.
 Construction periods may range from 1 to 2 years.
 Construction would only occur during times allowed by applicable noise ordinances (see Section 4.15.)
-While the noise emissions would be temporary and limited to active construction windows and sporadic (over 50 years), making long-term impacts from noise emissions negligible and less than significant.
+While the noise emissions would create major impact to sensitive receptors during construction activities, they would be temporary and limited to active construction windows and sporadic (over 50 years), making long-term impacts from noise emissions negligible and less than significant.